 I am a musicologist and pianist and have taught as an Associate Lecturer in London Region (01) since 1991.
 I currently tutor the A342 Central Questions in the study of Music having previously taught A224 ‘Inside Music’, A214 ‘Understanding Music’ (for its entire duration) and A341 ‘Beethoven’, as well as some lively music summer schools!

-My research on Beethoven involves a focus on the structural and stylistic significance of register, with published studies of works for piano and string quartet.
-Beethoven courses I have taught have focused on less familiar works, for instance from the Bonn years and the Congress of Vienna period 1814-16; I am editor of Arietta, Journal of the Beethoven Piano Society of Europe.
+My research on Beethoven focuses on the structural and stylistic significance of register, with published studies of works for piano and string quartet.
+I teach courses on Beethoven at various institutions and am editor of Arietta, Journal of the Beethoven Piano Society of Europe.

 - Ph.D, King’s College London (Wagner’s Wesendonck Lieder)

 - M.Mus, Theory & Analysis, Kings College London (Beethoven’s Egmont Overture)

 Books and book projects

 - Wagner and Song: The Wesendonck Lieder in Context (In preparation).

 - Art Musics of Israel (Contributing Editor; Brepols; forthcoming)

 - Mediterranean Muse: Piano Music by Four Generations of Composers in Israel (Jewish Music Institute, SOAS, U. of London, 2005; part of a Millennium Award project.)